msainsburydale/NeuralEstimators.jl/docs/src/examples/advancedusage.md

 ## Storing expensive intermediate objects for data simulation

 Parameters sampled from the prior distribution may be stored in several ways.
-Most simply, they can be stored as a $d \times K$ matrix, where $d$ is the number of parameters in the model and $K$ is the number of parameter vectors sampled from the prior distribution; more generally, any batchable object compatible with `numobs`/`getobs` from [MLUtils.jl](https://juliaml.github.io/MLUtils.jl/stable/) is supported.
+Most simply, they can be stored as a $d \times K$ matrix, where $d$ is the number of parameters in the model and $K$ is the number of parameter vectors sampled from the prior distribution; more generally, any batchable object compatible with [`numobs`](https://juliaml.github.io/MLUtils.jl/dev/api/#MLCore.numobs)/[`getobs`](https://juliaml.github.io/MLUtils.jl/dev/api/#MLCore.getobs) is supported.

 Alternatively, parameters can be stored in a user-defined subtype of [`AbstractParameterSet`](@ref), whose only requirement is a field `θ` that stores the parameters.
 With this approach, one may store computationally expensive intermediate objects, such as Cholesky factors, for later use when conducting "on-the-fly" simulation, which is discussed below.

 ## On-the-fly and just-in-time simulation